1989Ryan/Semantic_SLAM/README.md

 ## New Update!

 The system has been updated to the latest version.
 I have merged the semantic fusion mode with the SLAM system to achieve real time fusion and better loop closing performance.
-The map saving, map loading and localization mode has been completed.
+The map saving, map loading and localization modes have been completed.
 To run the new version of the system, please run the shell script "run_C.sh".
 You are welcome for issueing.

 I have saved the old version of system in branch "version0.0.1".